Teradata/developer-resources/quickstarts/connect-to-vantage/_index.md

-# Connect to Vantage
+# Connect to Teradata

-Connect to Teradata Vantage using tools like Teradata Studio, DBeaver, and ODBC drivers.
+Connect to Teradata using tools like Teradata Studio, DBeaver, and ODBC drivers.